 In a normal, well-functioning spine, the vertebrae in the lumbar (lower back) region are cushioned by soft, spongy pads that absorb everyday pressures and movements.
 After years of being pressed in various directions, the discs eventually can weaken and bulge out, or protrude.
-Discs also undergo degenerative changes as they age, changes that make them more susceptible to injury.
+Discs also undergo degenerative changes as they age, and these changes that make them more susceptible to injury.
 When discs in the lower back begin to bulge or protrude, they may come into contact with and compress a neighboring nerve root or the spinal cord, causing back pain and other nerve-related symptoms – known as radiculopathy – in the lower body.

 Common symptoms of L1-L5 disc protrusion can include: